-The program accepts several user parameters to drive how data is synthesized for any missing data in the hemisphere above the ground plane and below.
+The Ground Plane Data Simulator software features several user parameters to drive how data is synthesized for any missing data in the hemisphere above and below the ground plane.
 For the data synthesized in the hemisphere below the ground plane, the user can select to represent the lower hemisphere as null data, representing an absorber covered ground plane or the image of the upper hemisphere, representing a metal ground plane.